Khwai is a simple tented camp, now set on a floodplain in Botswana's Okavango Delta.

 Malarial protection recommended: Yes

-Medical care: The camp manager is trained in first aid.
+Medical care: When we visited most recently, the camp manager is trained in first aid.
 In the event of serious injury guests would usually be evacuated by air to the nearest hospital (Kasane, Maun or Johannesburg).

 Dangerous animals: High Risk

 Security measures: The camp is unfenced and dangerous wildlife moves through, so guests are escorted to their tents after dark.
 A safety talk is given on arrival.
 'Fog horns' are provided in the tents, and can be used to summon help in case of an emergency.